Tcholly/ResourceManager/README.md

 Other types will simply be copied, for example using `var_name : foo : bar` works.
 But foo wil not be defined and the output will simply be a copy: `const foo var_name = bar;`

 # To support
-- char (doesn't support single quote)
+- char (doesn't support single quote, so if the char is `=` it will be interpreted as a comment)

 ## TODO